Social Media Hysteria And Massive Discount After Alder's Positive Results Make It A Compelling Buy

 Conclusion

-The latest results show that Alder's drug, Eptinezumab, can compete vigorously in the lower-intensity frequent episodic segment of the market, with a mean decrease from baseline that is lower than any of its competitors.
+The latest results show that Alder's drug, Eptinezumab, can compete well in the lower-intensity "frequent episodic" segment of the market, with a mean percent decrease from baseline that is higher than any of its competitors.

-Eptinezumab has best-in-class chronic migraine treatment, with significant efficacy differences over all competitors.
+Eptinezumab has shown in its 588-patient 2b trial to have best-in-class treatment for the "chronic migraine" segment of the market, with significant efficacy differences over all competitors.
 It is the only drug with a very rapid migraine relief.
-It will be the cheapest drug to manufacture and will capture the IV segment, and compete vigorously in the subQ segment.
+It will be the cheapest drug to manufacture and will capture the IV sub-segment, and compete vigorously in the subQ sub-segment.

 As a holder of Alder Biopharmaceuticals, I am not worried about any of the things that make a biotech stock worth holding: its science, its excellent management and employees, and its commercial prospects.